Latvia men's national basketball team: Soviet and Nazi period (1940–1991)

 Due to Soviet and Nazi occupations, Latvians were unable to represent Latvia in FIBA organized tournaments or the Olympic Games.
 Instead, they were forced to play for the Soviet Union national team.

 Horrific times in Latvia began.
 In 1940 the massive people deportations started, implemented by the Soviets.
 Thousands of Latvians were forced to leave their homeland, thousands of them died due to the active warfare during World War II.

 Though, despite all the cruel challenges, basketball was continued to be played and retained its popularity in Latvia.
 In 1941 a Baltic States tournament was organized in Kaunas Sports Hall.
 The Lithuanian SSR team won the final against the Latvian SSR, 38–33.

 At the 1952 Summer Olympics, Maigonis Valdmanis became the first Latvian representative on the Soviet squad, which won the Olympic silver medals that year.
 A few years later two other Latvian basketball stars joined the team: Jānis Krūmiņš and Valdis Muižnieks.
 Later on, the trio won two EuroBasket titles and two times became Olympic vice-champions together.

 In the 1950s, Rīgas ASK, coached by the Soviet legend Aleksandr Gomelsky, became the major force of the Soviet Union and even Europe by winning three consecutive European Cup titles from 1958 to 1960.
 The club's roster had multiple European champions in Jānis Krūmiņš, Maigonis Valdmanis and Valdis Muižnieks.
 Furthermore, in 1960 TTT Riga won the European Cup for Women's Clubs, undoubtedly turning Riga into the capital of basketball with the two major European basketball titles held by the single city's clubs at the same time.
 And it only was the first of the stunning 18 European titles.

-In later years other Latvian basketball stars appeared, such as Valdis Valters and Igors Miglinieks, both of whom were eventually crowned as Olympic champions.
+In later years other Latvian basketball stars appeared, such as Valdis Valters and Igors Miglinieks, the latter of whom was eventually crowned as Olympic champion.
 Valdis Valters is considered to be one of Europe's greatest basketball players of the 1980s.
-In addition to his Olympic title, he also won the World Cup in 1982 and became the European champion twice, being named as the MVP of EuroBasket 1981.
+He won the World Cup in 1982 and became the European champion twice, being named as the MVP of EuroBasket 1981.

 After the restoration of independence (from 1991)

 On 4 May 1990 Latvia declared the country's independence from the Soviet Union.
 Consequently, in September 1991 its basketball federation was re-affiliated with FIBA.
 Though, despite having some remarkable players like Valdis Valters, Igors Miglinieks, Ainars Bagatskis, Kaspars Kambala, Andris Biedriņš, Latvia failed to recover its inter-war glory.
-Their best result after restoring the country's independence is the 5th place achieved at EuroBasket 2017.
+Their best result after restoring the country's independence is the 5th place achieved at the 2023 World Cup.
 Although, basketball is slowly regaining its power in Latvia with the help of the medals-winning youth squads.